Mogontiacum: Foundation of Mogontiacum and history until Domitian (13/12 BCE to 90)

 After the reorganisation of the Roman Rhine army into an Upper and a Lower Germanic army in the year 17, Mogontiacum became the seat of the commander of the Upper Germanic army.
 In addition to the rapidly forming camp suburbs (canabae legionis) in the south and south-west of the legionary camp, various civilian settlements (vici) developed, which stretched eastwards down to the Rhine and possibly slowly merged into a coherent settlement structure during the course of the 1st century.
 In the first half of the 1st century, Mogontiacum already had large civilian buildings with a large public thermal bath complex and a theatre mentioned by the Roman writer Suetonius.
 The Great Column of Jupiter in Mainz, dated to the third quarter of the 1st century, was donated by an apparently wealthy larger civilian community and can be seen as evidence of the rapid progress of Mogontiacum's civilian development.
 Despite the beginning development of civilian structures, Mogontiacum remained one of the most important military bases of the Roman army on the Rhine.
-Two legions, including auxiliaries and tross, were permanently stationed in Mogontiacum and in the second military camp in Weisenau, which had been expanded since the reign of Caligula.
+Two legions, including auxiliaries and baggage train, were permanently stationed in Mogontiacum and in the second military camp in Weisenau, which had been expanded since the reign of Caligula.
 Additional troops were stationed as required - for example, after the Varus Battle, when three legions were temporarily stationed in Mogontiacum.

 During the Revolt of the Batavi, most of the civilian buildings outside the legionary camp were destroyed.
 According to Tacitus, the camp itself was besieged without success.
 Under the rule of the Flavian imperial family, extensive building work was carried out in Mogontiacum.
-The legionary camp was rebuilt in stone under Vespasian, and the wooden pile bridge was replaced by a pile bridge with stone piers.
+Vespasian had the legionary camp rebuilt in stone, and likewise sponsored new stone piers for the pile bridge.
 During the reign of Emperor Domitian, a stone aqueduct replaced its wooden predecessor.
 The aqueduct carried fresh water over a distance of nine kilometres from the springs in today's distant Mainz districts of Finthen (Fontanetum) and Drais to the legionary camp on the Kästrich.

 In 83, the city was the starting point for Emperor Domitian's campaign against the Chatti.
 To this end, he assembled an army of five legions and auxiliary troops in Mogontiacum.
 In 88 and 89, the governor Lucius Antonius Saturninus revolted in Mogontiacum.
 After the rapid suppression, the military territory was transformed into the province of Germania superior with Mogontiacum as the provincial capital (caput provinciae), which had already been planned beforehand and was thus finalised.